 Retinal tears are painless.
-Some symptoms include seeing an increased number of floaters and flashes, and decreased vision.
+Some possible symptoms include seeing an increased number of floaters and flashes, and decreased vision.

 Retinal tears can progress to a more serious stage when retinal detachments occur.
 Early detection of retinal tears is essential to prevent the problem from worsening.